coisme/mbed-cloud-sdk-javascript-quickstart/README.md

-# mbed Cloud Node.js Quickstart
+# mbed Cloud JavaScript Quickstart

 [![CircleCI](https://circleci.com/gh/ARMmbed/mbed-cloud-sdk-javascript-quickstart/tree/master.svg?style=shield&circle-token=b89e3cc6281d5aa7cd95021d0969c60456603ce6)](https://circleci.com/gh/ARMmbed/mbed-cloud-sdk-javascript-quickstart/tree/master)

-Javascript quickstart guide for mbed Cloud.
-10 minute guide to get you up and running.
+This is a quickstart application for the [mbed-cloud-sdk-javascript](https://github.com/ARMmbed/mbed-cloud-sdk-javascript) package.
+The goal of this application is to get the user up and running, using the mbed-cloud javascript sdk package and talking to devices through mbed cloud client in under 15 min.
+The quickstart webapp is meant to be paired with [mbed cloud client](https://github.com/mbartling/mbed-cloud-client-example-internal).

 ## Getting Started